andrewpickett/advent-of-code/2021/README.md

 I will be writing the execution time of all of my solutions, just because I'm curious the speed of both different languages.

+# Optimizations
+I have decided this year to also work a bit on optimizing the solutions.
+I'm going to see how low I can get individual puzzles, but also the overall total.
+The first step will be to just try to optimize in Python, and then try some other languages to see if one is better than another a specific type of problem.

+As such, I will have a separate file with different implementations in it so I can test.
+I will leave the original solutions in their own file so that my original thought processes can still be documented/followed.

+I'll add separate optimization analysis to my writeups as necessary as well.